Olympic champion Goggia wins 1st downhill of post-Vonn era

 A helicopter carried Tiffany Gauthier from the course after the French racer appeared to injure her left knee before skiing to a stop.

-The race was also interrupted three times to repair the finish-line timing system.
-The clock failed to stop after three of the first 12 starters completed their run.
-Each malfunction affected a Swiss skier — including Haehlen — and provoked some jeers from home fans.
+The two interruptions for crashes bookended the three timing delays that provoked some jeers from home fans.

-“It’s a bit bizarre, to arrive and there’s not a time,” said Lara Gut-Behrami, who skied into third place before the next starter Goggia edged her off the podium.
+“It’s a bit bizarre, to arrive and there’s not a time,” said Gut-Behrami, who watched the next starter Goggia edge her off a podium finish she later regained.

 An Alpine combined event is scheduled Sunday at Crans-Montana, which is a candidate to host the 2025 worlds.